wbamberg/idl-reference/docs/nsIHelperAppLauncher.md

 Callback invoked by nsIHelperAppLauncherDialog::promptForSaveToFileAsync
 after the user has chosen a file through the File Picker (or dismissed it).
-@param aFile The file that was chosen by the user (or null if dialog was dismissed).

 #### Parameters ####